Display images in the terminal

 - --transfer-mode <TRANSFER_MODE>#

 Which mechanism to use to transfer images to the terminal.
-The default is to auto-detect. file means to use a temporary file and stream means to send the data via terminal escape codes.
-Note that if you use the file transfer mode and you are connecting over a remote session then image display will not work.
+The default is to auto-detect. file means to use a temporary file, memory means to use shared memory, stream means to send the data via terminal escape codes.
+Note that if you use the file or memory transfer modes and you are connecting over a remote session then image display will not work.
 Default:

 Detect support for image display in the terminal.
 If not supported, will exit with exit code 1, otherwise will exit with code 0 and print the supported transfer mode to stderr, which can be used with the